-When it comes to a Total Disability Based on Individual Unemployability (TDIU) case.
-A Vocational Expert is not the only expert who is asked to offer an opinion on a veteran’s disabling condition and his or her ability to work.
-Medical professionals (e.g., doctors, nurses, or psychiatrists) are asked to provide information regarding medical conditions.
-This is due to the fact that judges greatly rely on medical examination reports to make their ruling.
+When it comes to a Total Disability Based on Individual Unemployability (TDIU) case, Vocational Experts are not the only experts who are called upon to offer their opinion on a veteran’s disabling condition and how it impacts their ability to work.
+Medical professionals, whether they are doctors, nurses, or psychiatrists, are looked to in order to provide information regarding medical conditions.
+This is due to the fact that medical examination reports are greatly relied upon for the judge to make their ruling.

 The medical reports that are used to establish what impairments can be found to be service-connected conditions as well as to what degree, include Independent Medical Exams, medical records, and Compensation and Pension (C&P) Exams.
 According to a report by Gugliuzza, P.R.
 (2011), there needs to be a statement made by a physician indicating that the veteran’s disability is expressly connected to his or her military service, whether the individual is from the Department of Veteran’s Affairs (VA) or a personal doctor.
 However, there are situations that make the medical expert’s opinion less credible, such as a medical doctor not reviewing the VA medical file.
 Additionally, while the evidence from a private doctor would still be considered as evidence when establishing a service-connected disability, it could at times not be held with enough weight to prove the service-connection.
 Or, the additional evidence provided by private doctors may be considered as not establishing a timely connection to a disability that occurred during service.

 Private Physicians or VA Doctors